 - A brief paragraph explaining college and/or community activities in which you are involved in

 - A brief paragraph describing any honors and awards that you have received

 - *Optional: If you do not think your GPA accurately reflects your scholastic capability and achievement, then draft an essay no longer than one-page explaining the discrepancy

-3. Your current resume
+- Your current resume

-*An acceptance letter from your college/university may be used as a substitute for unofficial transcripts if you are an incoming freshman for fall 2014
+- Unofficial transcripts from your college/university; if you are selected as a finalist, you must provide official transcripts.
+An acceptance letter from your college/university may be used as a substitute for unofficial transcripts if you are an incoming freshman for Fall 2023

 Undergraduate Application Form:

 2023 Undergraduate Scholarship Application